pbauszat/Riotee_Gateway/README.md

 To setup a Riotee Gateway, you need an nRF52840-Dongle and a computer with a USB port.

 First, the firmware must be flashed on the Dongle.
-You can build the firmware yourself or download the [latest binary](todo).
+You can build the firmware yourself or download the [latest release](https://www.riotee.nessie-circuits.de/artifacts/gateway/latest/zephyr.hex).
 To flash the hex file follow the instructions under "Program application using nRF Connect Programmer" on [this page](https://devzone.nordicsemi.com/guides/short-range-guides/b/getting-started/posts/nrf52840-dongle-programming-tutorial).

 Next, install the Python application using your favorite package manager.